 How does heat treatment affect the nutritional value of birdseed?

 The process negatively affects key vitamins and amino acids that birds need to thrive, namely vitamin A and reactive Lysines.
-We have recently had some testing performed at Massey university on a Topflite sample versus a 100% imported seed sample.
+In 2017 we had some testing performed at Massey university on a Topflite sample versus a 100% imported seed sample.

 Below are some extracts of the report interpreting the results of the test.